wdtaylor30/wdtaylor30.github.io/_pages/about.md

 Hello!
 I am a junior at the University of North Carolina at Chapel Hill.
 I'm working toward a Bachelor of Science in Computer Science, a Bachelor of Arts in Political Science, and a Minor in Data Science. <br> <br>

-After graduation I plan on pursuing a Ph.D., either in Political Science or Computer Science.<br> <br>
+I currently work as an Undergraduate Research Assistant with Dr. Frank Baumgartner.
+My tasks primarily consist of cleaning and reshaping data to be merged with his main database. <br> <br>

+After graduation I plan on puruing a Ph.D., either in Political Science or Computer Science.
 My interests lie in the utilization of quantitative and computational methodologies to study political phenomena.
-Examples of past work include generating visualizations based on country-year datasets, as well as visualizing and creating regression models from survey data. <br> <br>
+Examples of past work include running regressions and generating visualizations based on country-year datasets; generating tables and visualization from survey data; and updating datasets in the backend while making appropriate changes to the prose.
+My future work will continue to be interdisciplinary in nature, working within a team of scholars from different backgrounds to push the boundaries of computation in social science.<br> <br>

 I'm also interested in technology efficacy.
 As I continute to do quantitative research, I'm obligated to become a responsible user and consumer of data.
 To that end, I'm interested in tackling issues of algorithmic bias, in academia as well as in industry.